-Willpower and discipline are normally thought of as characteristics of personality that one either possesses or not, but we rarely stop to wonder where that driving force of energy that determines our good or bad heath, good or bad luck, available affection and love and so on comes from.
+Willpower and discipline are normally thought of as characteristics of personality that one either possesses or not, but we rarely stop to wonder where that driving force of energy that determines our good or bad health, good or bad luck, available affection and love, and so on comes from.

 Systems like the “Law of Attraction” make use of this notion of Soulful Energy as well as ancient mystical teachings such as Qigong that teach you how to align your Spirit, or what they call ‘Qi’, the “life energy force”.